Net Income (Loss) from the Operation of a Business, Profession or Farm

 Meals and Entertainment

-The 50 percent federal limit on the deductibility of meals and entertainment expenses does not apply for Pennsylvania purposes.
+Meals and entertainment are deductible expenses for Pennsylvania purposes.
 However, the taxpayer must be able to show that the expenses claimed are ordinary, actual, reasonable and necessary.

 Donations to Charitable Organizations